 What is the best LLM for MacBook Pro M4 Max 64GB?

-Qwen3 32B is the best quality pick that stays fast, running at 18–28 tok/s (est.) in ~20GB.
-For the maximum capability this laptop offers, Llama 3.3 70B Q4 fits entirely in 64GB at ~40GB and runs at 12–18 tok/s (est.).
-For speed-first daily use, Qwen3 8B at ~83 tok/s is the default.
+Qwen3.6 27B is the best quality pick that stays fast, running at 20-30 tok/s (est.) in ~18GB.
+For the best overall quality on this hardware, Qwen3.6 35B-A3B uses its MoE design to outscore even the dense 70B while hitting 45-60 tok/s (est.).
+A legacy dense Llama 3.3 70B Q4 still fits entirely in 64GB at ~40GB and runs at 12-18 tok/s (est.), useful for one-shot depth.
 See our general MacBook LLM guide for cross-device picks.Can you really run 70B models on a MacBook Pro M4 Max 64GB?

 Yes.
 A 70B Q4_K_M model is about 40GB, which loads entirely in 64GB unified memory with ~16-18GB free for context and system.
 There is no CPU offloading or swapping, so it runs at a steady 12-18 tok/s (est.).
 Active cooling holds that speed through long sessions.